Derive the Born's rule from environment-induced stochastic dynamics of wave-functions in an open system: Introduction

+There were attempts to explain the classicality of the measuring apparatus in the context of orthodox quantum mechanics.
+Kraus~\cite{Kraus81,Kraus85} proposed a quantum-mechanical model of a macroscopic counter that monitors the decay of an unstable particle.
+His model was improved by Braun~\cite{Braun92} and Urbanowski~\cite{Urbanowski93}.
+In the quantum optics community, the quantum trajectory theory~\cite{Brun02,Jacobs06} was developed to describe open quantum systems subjected to continuous measurement.
+The quantum trajectory formalism, which is based on a continuous stochastic process, was shown to be consistent with the Born's rule~\cite{Patel17}.
+But the theory does not really solve the fundamental measurement problem.
+Instead, it shifts the quantum-classical border to the dynamics of the amplifier.

+In addition to above approaches, some authors derived the Born's rule from the time reversal symmetry~\cite{Ilyin15}, or proved that the alternatives to Born's rule violate the compositional principle of purification and local tomography~\cite{Galley16,Galley18}.
+The experimental test of the Born's rule with three-path interference was also proposed and carried out~\cite{Sorkin94,Sinha10,Quach17,Pleinert20}.

-Therefore, the problem is not solved yet.
+Up to now, the quantum measurement problem and the origination of the Born's rule are not solved yet.
 New approach is still worth trying.
 In this paper, we propose an environment-induced stochastic dynamics of wave-functions.
 In our assumptions, the wave-function collapse is objective.
 The evolution of wave-function in an open system is a stochastic process but not deterministic.
 The Born's rule is not an axiom, instead, it must be derived as a result of the stochastic dynamics.
 At this point, we agree with the spontaneous collapse models.
 On the other hand, the wave-function collapse is due to the interaction with environment (environment-induced), thereafter, an isolated system experiences no wave-function collapse and follows the same unitary evolution governed by the Schr\"{o}dinger equation.
-We do not need to worry about a conflict to experiments that have been well explained by quantum mechanics for isolated systems.
+We do not need to worry about a conflict to experiments that have been well explained by orthodox quantum mechanics for isolated systems.
 At this point, we inherit the spirit of einselection.

 The paper is arranged as follows.
 We propose the stochastic dynamics and discuss its properties in Sec.~\ref{sec:theory}.
 In Sec.~\ref{sec:model}, we introduce the central spin model.
 Sec.~\ref{sec:Born} explains how the Born's rule arises from the stochastic dynamics.
 Sec.~\ref{sec:numerics} presents the numerical results and discusses the conditions of the Born's rule.
 Sec.~\ref{sec:con} summarizes our model and results.